 WHAT YOU CAN EXPECT FROM BBTF

-We are dedicated to providing playwrights with a professional venue and all the tools they need to effectively and affordably produce and market the Off-Broadway premiere of their play.
+We are dedicated to providing playwrights with a professional venue and all the tools they need to effectively and affordably produce and market the Off-Broadway premiere of their play or musical.
 This includes workshops, regular information packets, access to our interactive online forum, personal relationships with our key festival staff members, an audience talk back, and complimentary tickets to attend every other show in the festival.

 Our Packets - From acceptance through showtime, we will be sending out detailed information packets about every aspect of producing your show.
 These range from how to consider scenic design in a festival setting to how to create a digital marketing campaign.
 Other topics include but are not limited to: creating a timeline, establishing a crowdfunding campaign, effective use of social media promotion, putting together a creative team, and preparing for tech.
 It is against our policy to share packets with anyone other than the participating playwright as the packets are designed to engage playwrights in the learning processes of become a producer.

 Our Forum - All playwrights are invited to join BBTF’s private Facebook community, which serves as a sounding board and a social forum.
 In the past we’ve used this forum to host digital workshops, to enable expedient distribution of materials, to communicate directly with playwrights about time-sensitive topics, to discuss our prop/set sharing lists, to share videos of our festival light plot channel check, and to promote each other’s projects as well as get to know each other.